talosh/flameEthminer/README.md

 # flameEthminer
-Ethereum miner compiled to run on Autodesk Flame linux system
+Ethereum miner compiled to run on ADSK CentOS7.6 Flame linux system

 * Get it from [releases](https://github.com/talosh/flameEthminer/releases)
 * If you don't have Etherium wallet yet create one: